david-pitre-csiq/PowerShell-Scripts/README.md

 # Windows Configuration Scripts

 This repository contains PowerShell scripts for configuring various settings on Windows 10 and Windows 11.
-Each script requires administrative privileges to run and provides functionality to modify system settings such as Autoplay, local account names, and SMB Signing.
+Each script requires administrative privileges to run and provides functionality to modify system settings such as Autoplay, local account names, and SMB Signing etc.

+These scripts are used to address commmon Windows vulnerabilities identified by an authenticated vulnerability scanner such as Qualys or Nessus.

 ## Scripts